Yni-Viar/heirloom/project/TASKS.md

 - [x] Add shortcut drag _source_ support.
 When dragging a shortcut from one folder window to another, move the shortcut.
 When dragging a shortcut to an external application, copy the shortcut.
     - *🤖 Implemented drag source support by adding DragSource class (implements IDropSource interface) and DataObject class (implements IDataObject interface) to FolderWindow.
 Added LVN_BEGINDRAG notification handling to initiate drag operations when user drags a shortcut.
 The DragSource supports both move operations (DROPEFFECT_MOVE) between folder windows and copy operations (DROPEFFECT_COPY) to external applications.
 Updated DropTarget to handle move operations by detecting DROPEFFECT_MOVE and automatically deleting source files after successful moves.
 The DataObject provides CF_HDROP format for compatibility with Windows shell drag and drop.
 Users can now drag shortcuts between folder windows (moves the shortcut) or to external applications like Explorer (copies the shortcut).*

+- [ ] Changed requirement for drag source: eliminate support for dragging into external applications.
+It's kinda broken and I just want to remove it.
+Only include support for dragging into another folder window within our app.

+- [ ] Bug fix: When I drag a `.lnk` file from an external application to a folder window, we are moving the `.lnk`.
+The requirement was to _copy_ the `.lnk`.
+Only move between our own folder windows, otherwise always copy.